CORRECTION -- AppTech Payments - GuruFocus.com

-In a release issued under the same headline earlier today by AppTech Payments Corp. (“AppTech”) ( APCX), please note that the two mentions of September 31 should have read September 30.
+In a release issued under the same headline earlier today by AppTech Payments Corp. (“AppTech”) (NASDAQ: APCX), please note that the two mentions of September 31 should have read September 30.

 The corrected release follows: